 EuroStemCell is here to help European citizens make sense of stem cells.
 We provide independent, expert-reviewed information and road-tested educational resources on stem cells and their impact on society.
 We’ve received funding from the European Union’s Horizon 2020 research and innovation programme (grant agreement number 652796).
+You can read more about the history of EuroStemCell here.

 We’re a partnership of more than 400 stem cell and regenerative medicine labs across Europe, connected via research centres, consortia, networks and hubs.
 Scientists, clinicians, ethicists, social scientists and science communicators are all part of the project.